ccbrown/teslacam-recovery/README.md

 * Create a directory for the output.
 * Run the script, providing the directory path and device node like so: `sudo ./run.py /dev/disk2s1 myoutputdirectory`

 This will take a while.
 The script is not made for space or time efficiency.
-It assumes all video segments are 40MB, which is larger than they should be.
-You'll need a lot of spare disk space (probably at least twice as much as your drive's capacity).
+You'll need a lot of spare disk space (possibly up to twice as much as your drive's capacity).

 Your directory should fill up with video files pretty quickly once the script is running.